mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

 Raw data comes in many different shapes and forms but deep learning models expect very specific input.

 ### Some raw data preparation tasks are:
-- **Indexing of the samples.** Indexing is assigning each sample from the dataset a number from 0 to N-1 and providing a method to access each of the sample by its index.
-In it's simplest form indexing could be reading the data in memory array and accessing it during training and testing, but with larger datasets you wont be able to read everything into memory but you can provide a methods for accessing each sample by it's index quickly - it can be just knowing the sample location in the filesystem.
+- **Indexing of the samples.** Indexing is assigning each sample from the dataset a number from 0 to N-1 and providing a method to access each of the samples by its index.
+In it's simplest form indexing could be reading the data in memory array and accessing it during training and testing, but with larger datasets you won't be able to read everything into memory but you can provide a methods for accessing each sample by its index quickly - it can be just knowing the sample location in the filesystem.
-- **Preapartion of the shape of the data.** Deep learning models expect very specific shape of the data as its input.
-For example image dataset can contain images with many different resolutions.
+- **Preparation of the shape of the data.** Deep learning models expect a very specific shape of the data as its input.
+For example, image dataset can contain images with many different resolutions.
 Before feeding them into the model, you will have to rescale and crop the images to the same sizes.
 - **Packing the samples into mini-batches**
-- **Data augumentation**
+- **Data augmentation**
 - **Data normalization**
 - **Separation of the dataset into train, test and validation splits**

 ## The Dataset and DataLoader classes

-PyTorch comes with *utils.data* which includes *Dataset* and *DataLoader* classes that handles raw data preparation tasks.
+PyTorch comes with *utils.data* which includes *Dataset* and *DataLoader* classes that handle raw data preparation tasks.
 Those classes allow you to abstract from details of data preparation when training and testing deep learning models.

 **Dataset** is the parent class for creating custom Datasets.
-For CustomDataset and Dataloader to function together you only have to override two methods:
+For CustomDataset to function together with DataLoader you only have to override two methods:
 - **__getitem__(sample_index)** - must return on sample with index *sample_index*
-- **__len__()** - must return number of samples in the Dataset
+- **__len__()** - must return the number of samples in the Dataset

 **DataLoader** takes any Dataset instance as an argument and packs all of the data into batches so that each sample appears exactly once over all of the batches.
 Dataloader also creates an iterator so that it's easy to loop over the data.